Baron of Lundie: From 1900

 George became the 4th Earl of Camperdown aged 73.
 As he had no children the house and estate passed to a cousin Georgina, Dowager Duchess of Buckinghamshire.
 She died in March 1937.
 In April 1952 to title of Barony of Lundie and lands came to Thomas Farrar of Camperdown.

 The present Baron of Lundie

 The Barony title and rights passed in June 2017 to Craig Ward.
-He is a solicitor and author.
+He is a solicitor.